ibm-cloud-docs/power-iaas/global-replication-service.md

 ### Updating a volume group
 {: #update-vol-grp}

 You can add or remove storage volumes from a volume group.
-If you add storage volumes to a volume group on the primary site after the primary volumes are onboarded, then you must also onboard the associated auxiliary volumes on the secondary site.
+After onboarding primary volumes, if you add storage volumes to a volume group on the primary site after the primary volumes, you must onboard the associated auxiliary volumes on the secondary site.
 If you remove the storage volumes from a volume group on the primary site after the onboarding operation, then you must also remove the associated auxiliary volumes from the secondary site.

 To update a volume group, you can use the CLI command, [ibmcloud pi volume-group-update](https://cloud.ibm.com/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-volume-group-update){: external}.

 ## Limitations of GRS